TRIGGER WARNING: Autism Speaks, Autism Awareness, light it up blue, ableism, cure talk, ABA

 Schumer elicited laughs when she mimicked the befuddled reaction of husband Chris Fischer to a tumble she took while on a walk, explaining that inappropriate facial expressions are an autistic trait.

 And she extolled her spouse’s inability to lie, even if he offends others.

 “He says whatever is on his mind.
 He keeps it so real, you know?
 He doesn’t care about social norms, what you expect him to say or do,” Schumer said.
 “All the characteristics that make it clear that he’s (autistic) are all of the reasons that I fell madly in love with him.”

-[The original article features a photograph of Amy Schumer and “her husband”, Chris Fischer.
+[The original article features a photograph of Amy Schumer and “her husband” (who has a name, Chris Fischer).
 It also sources material from Amy Schumer’s stand-up comedy act, a type of performance art that often uses satire and hyperbole to describe interpersonal relationships.

 Other material is available, though: On March 21, 2019, CNN published an article that sourced material from an actual interview with Seth Meyer in which Schumer stated, “‘That’s why we both wanted to talk about it because it’s been totally positive.
 I think a lot of people resist getting diagnosed and even some of their children because of the stigma that comes along with it … I just wanted to encourage people to not be afraid of that stigma.'”

 Since I couldn’t find any interviews of autistic-neurotypical celebrity couples and my focus is on both partners’ experiences, I skipped this section and went straight to definitions (see Part III).]